markf3lton/markf3lton.github.io/Finder_protips.md

 ![](images/volume_in_menu_bar.png)

+**Protip:** Press the **option** key when you click on the volume icon in your menu bar to adjust your audio inputs/outputs.

-A lot of menu bar options are set using System Preferences.
+A lot of other menu bar options are set using System Preferences.
 For example you can show the current Date & Time in your menu bar.

 ![](images/menu_bar_clock.png)

-**Protip:** Press the **option** key when you click on the volume icon in your menu bar to adjust your audio inputs/outputs.

 ## Terminal preferences